RoboSDK/Flow/README.md

 <a name="1-2-communication"></a>
 ### Communication
 Each of these functions are connected to each other through a `channel`.
 Each channel needs to have at least one publish and one receiver on the other end.
-A transformer doubles as a publish and receiver, so a path through the network may look something like this
+A transform doubles as a publish and receiver, so a path through the network may look something like this

 `{()->A , (A)->B, (B)->C, (C)}` This network contains a publish, two transformers, and a receiver.
 It is complete